paypal/paypalhttp_python/CONTRIBUTING.md

-# Contribute to the Braintree Python HttpClient
+# Contribute to the PayPal Python HttpClient

 ### *Pull requests are welcome!*